sanity-io/sanity-recipes/README.md

 Someone wanted to convert "whatever" to «whatever» when rendering. [convertQuotationMarks()](snippets/convertQuotationMarks.js) to the rescue!

+### Delete unused assets

+When uploading images and files, sometimes you are left with assets that are no longer in use by any documents.
+In these cases, you may want to purge the unused assets to free up some space and clear the clutter.
+This will probably be a core part of the Sanity toolkit at some point, but until then, [this script](snippets/deleteUnusedAssets.js) should help you!

 ## License

 All code is MIT-licensed.
 See LICENSE.